ImanNazirah/Group-Project-Matrix-Theory-Fractals/README.md

 3. Produce your own fractals.
 Give a name, and provide information as above.
 Demonstrate its construction using animation and maplet interface if possible.
 *(In this project we do a fractal that seems like fish shape and by using graphical user interface in Matlab)

+For further adtional info you can refer to Group Project Matrix Theory.pdf